underwriteyourlife/officialsite/about.md

 ### Feedback ###

 [Click here](underwriteyourlife.com/feedback/) to leave me feedback!
-I would love to hear any thoughts, comments, suggestions, or snide remarks regarding this website.
+I would love to hear any thoughts/comments/snide remarks regarding this website.
 Feel free to give suggestions for recipes, meal prep, or personal finance topics you'd like to see covered.